Busycon

 Busycon is a genus of very large edible sea snails in the subfamily Busyconinae.
 These snails are commonly known in the United States as whelks or Busycon whelks.
 Less commonly they are loosely, and somewhat misleadingly, called "conchs".

 Busycon comes from the Greek bousykon meaning large fig, from bous meaning cow and sykon meaning fig.

 Shell description

 Shells of species in this genus can grow to a length of 40 cm.

-They all have a long siphonal canal.
+The shell is pyriform.
+The body whorl is large, nodulous or spinose.
+The spire is very short.
+The aperture is large and subtriangular.
+The siphonal canal is open, elongated, entire at the fore part.
+The inner lip is concave, with a single fold anteriorly.
+The outer lip is internally striated.

 The shells are generally a solid cream, light grey or tan in color, however the shell of the lightning whelk is marked with brown and white streaks.

 The shell of individuals can sometimes vary quite widely in coloration and sculpture.

 Behavior

 Busycon whelks are scavengers and carnivores, equipped with a proboscis tipped with a file-like radula used to bore holes through the shells of barnacles, clams, crabs, and lobsters.
 They have a large, muscular foot with which they hold their victims.
 Small sharks, gulls, crabs, and other gastropods are known to feed upon them.

 The knobbed whelk, Busycon carica, is the second-largest species, growing up to 30 cm long.
 They have tubercles (spines) along the shoulder.
 They open clams with their muscular foot and insert their long proboscis to digest the flesh.
 The knobbed whelk is a common predator of the foreshore mudflats as far offshore as 50 m.